 What documents will I be notified about through the Recording Notification Service?

-The Recording Notification Service alerts you to newly recorded documents only, i.e. documents recorded after you have signed up.
+The Recording Notification Service alerts you to newly recorded documents only, i.e: documents that are recorded after you have signed up.
 To search documents already recorded under your name, click here

 What information is provided in a recording notification alert email?

-The recording alert will contain the name or parcel number identified in the subscription and a link directing you to the recorded document.
+The recording alert will identify the name or parcel number registered in the subscription and a link directing you to the recorded Document Details page on the Clark County Recorder website.
 By clicking on the link, you can see what type of document was recorded, and purchase a copy, as needed.